731 series

 The 731 series (731系) is an AC electric multiple unit (EMU) train type operated by Hokkaido Railway Company (JR Hokkaido) on Sapporo area suburban services in Hokkaido, Japan since 1996.

 Formation

 As of 1 October 2016, 21 three-car sets are in service, numbered G-101 to G121, and based at Sapporo Depot.
 The trainsets are formed as follows, with one motored intermediate car and two non-powered driving trailer cars.

 Car 2 is fitted with one N-PS785 single-arm pantograph.

+731 Series units are commonly known to run together with older 721 Series units.

 Interior

 Seating consists of longitudinal bench seating throughout, without the vestibule areas used on the earlier 721 series trains.

 History

 A total of 63 vehicles (21 sets) were delivered to Sapporo Depot between 1996 and 2006.
 The first units entered service from 24 December 1996.

 From the start of 22 March 1997 timetable revision, 731 series EMUs were operated in multiple with KiHa 201 series DMU sets over certain routes.

 Polycarbonate window protectors were added in 2002, and the original pantographs were replaced with single-arm pantographs between 2004 and 2005.